colomemaria/community-paper/src/data_preprocessing/README.md

 - **Notebook:** `./$dataset/3.normalization.ipynb`
 - **Language:** R, using the Scran package LINK
 - **Input:** Filtered data from the previous step.
 - ANY OUTPUT YOU CREATE HERE?
-SAY THAT FOR LASRY AND SMILLIE, THIS IS THE OUTPUT THAT YOU USE FOR THE COMMUNITY.
+SAY THAT FOR SMILLIE, THIS IS THE OUTPUT THAT YOU USE FOR THE COMMUNITY.
+MENTION THAT LASRY DATA WAS ALREADY NORMALIZED, SO NO NORMALIZATION STEP WAS NEEDED.
 GIVE THE LINK TO THE ZENODO AGAIN, WHERE THE USE CAN DOWNLOAD THE FILES

 ### 4. Batch Correction
 - **Notebook:** `./$dataset/4.1.batch_correction.ipynb`